-Gas bearings have appeared in the history of drive systems in several places.
-They had a first commercial success in the application of foil bearings in aviation and aerospace in the fifties and sixties.
+Gas bearings have appeared throughout the history of drive systems in several places.
+They had a first commercial success in the application of foil bearings in aviation and aerospace in the 1950s and 60s.
 Common synonyms for gas bearings are the terms “fluid bearings” or often simplified “air bearings”.
 This means that the bearing of, say, a rotor-stator-system is formed from a thin gas cushion between the rotor and the stator case.
 To establish the required lifting power, an overpressure is built in the gas cushion, which increases with deflection.
 The gas exerts force against the deflection of the rotor and keeps it in the centre of the stator case, and therefore ensures a contactless bearing of the rotor from the stator.
 The main required technical characteristic of the gas cushion is having the correct stiffness and damping in order for the gas cushion to absorb disruptions such as unbalance and vibration.
 The following figures show profile examples of a gas bearing and a ball bearing rotor.

 An extended comparison of different bearings technologies can be found here.

-Therefore, the complete design and calculation of high-speed gas bearings together with the application is conducted by the team at Celeroton.
-The gas bearings have been successfully designed and tested for air as well as for other gases (e.g. refrigerants such as butane and methane).
 Contact us at infocelerotoncom or call us on +41 44 250 52 20 if you want to learn more about our innovative products.